johnsogg/cs2270/homeworks/hw-11-game-1/README.md

 The `group.txt` file lists all the group members including student ID.

 The `introspection.txt` file is the really important thing.

+**The introspection file must be less than 500 words.** You can use the `wc` Unix/Linux command to see how big a text file is.
+This works from the terminal on Macs as well:

+	  wc -w introspection.txt

 Sections for the introspection.txt file (2 slides):